StormVibe/wedding-website/README.md

+# My private repo of this website
+this is a fork of the project detailed below. updated a few things this is a work in progresss still though

 # Wedding Website
 A beautiful, feature rich, device friendly wedding website.
 _See [wedding.rampatra.com](http://wedding.rampatra.com/) for a demo.
 Use invite code `271117` to RSVP._